jvde-github/AIS-catcher-docs/docs/what-is-new.md

 ### Places

-- **Editable place catalogue** — ports, berths, anchorages and custom geographic features now live in an editable catalogue instead of a static, built-in port table.
+- **Editable place catalogue** — ports, berths, anchorages and custom geographic features now live in an editable catalogue.
 A new **Places** tab in the control panel lets you draw and reshape points and polygons, search, and import/export individual features.
 Point the server at a catalogue directory with `control.viewer.places` or the standalone viewer setting `-N 8100 PLACES /path/to/places`; managed installs create one automatically.
 Ports carry a UN/LOCODE and a size class (small/medium/large) that scales their map marker; berths and anchorages link to a port, and everything else is a custom place with its own category and map glyph.
 - **Visits, not just current location** — a ship's stay in a place, current or past, is tracked as a visit and shown in a new **Visits** section of its history.
 Clicking a place marker on the map opens a dialog listing ships **Inside**, recently **Arrived**/**Left**, past **Visits**, and — for ports — **Expected**, based on matched destination.

 ### HTTP output